mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

  ~~~~
  {: .language-bash}

- After nano starts we are going to change the following lines.
+ After nano starts, we are going to change the following lines.
  ~~~~
  ...
 Many lines later...
  18 # [EDIT] Indicate the number of processor cores/threads to be used